 MT is the Vietnam country manager for Backstreet Academy and just so happens to be based in Hanoi and a self-declared foodie.
 At first, I was worried when she said she was a foodie, as most foodies frown upon vegans, but she was down for the challenge to show me the best of local dishes in her city adjusted to fit a plant-based diet.

-The Backstreet Academy Street Food Gastronomy Doing it Like a Local tour can be altered for vegans.
+The Backstreet Academy Vegan Street Food Tour was so much fun.
 Hanoi has unlimited street food in the Old Quarter that won’t cost you more than a few bucks, but can be hard to navigate as a plant-based eater.
 Luckily, MT took me around to all the best spots.
 We ate traditional noodle soups, fried spring rolls, and more.
 While the dishes weren’t extraordinary as there were a lot of different uses of the same ingredients–tofu, rice, and herbs, I did learn some new tricks to make the dishes extra tasty.
 For instance, infusing soy sauce with a squeeze of kumquat can completely transform the taste of a dish, for the better!

 My favorite dish we tried was banh cuon nong (Google Maps).
 Skilled Vietnamese ladies pour rice flour that’s been steamed with water over an oven and spin it around to make the dough for banh cuon nong.
 The dish is called hot rolling cake.
 The steamed rice paper is filled with fried shallots and served with crunchy mint.
 There are plenty of places to try this dish around Hanoi but make sure to go to the one I’ve marked on Google Maps as they make food for the cancer hospital every Thursday on a donation basis.